dan-albuquerque/Projeto-Banco-de-dados/README.md

 ### Prerequisites

-What things you need to install the software:
+What you need to install the software:

 - JDK 11+
 - Node.js